-A maximum of two credits in SPCOM 115 and one credit in SPCOM 315 may be included in credit toward any speech communication major or minor.
-SPCOM 101 or its equivalent, or permission of the department, is prerequisite for all courses above the 100 level.
-In addition to the core, requirements for each of the major programs are:
+A maximum of two credits in SPCOM 115 and 1 credit in SPCOM 315 may be included in credit toward any speech communication major or minor.
+SPCOM 101 or its equivalent, or permission of the program is prerequisite for all courses above the one-hundred level.
+Requirements for each of the major programs are:

-General speech communication: (36 hours) SPCOM 100, 211 (3 hrs.), 231 (3 hrs.), 221, plus additional 14 elective SPCOM hours of which a minimum of eight must be upper level.
+General speech communication: (32 hours) Core courses (15 hours), plus an additional 17 elective SPCOM hours of which a minimum of eight must be upper level.